The Proverbs 22:6 Child

 Observe the routines at all times

-• Assemble in the hall according to the classes upon reaching school.
+• Assemble in the classrooms upon reaching school.
 Sit down and read a book silently.

 • No playing within the school compound before morning assembly.